-Arthritis is the most common-communicableable disease in the present era.
+Arthritis is the most common-communicable able disease in the present era.
 ‘Arthros’ means’ Joints’ and Arthritis means “inflammation of joints”.
-The disease burden of arthritis is in the rise in the recent times.
-Arthritis appears in various types and we are commonly heard about Osteoarthritis, Rheumatoid arthritis and Gouty arthritis or simply Gout.
+The disease burden of arthritis is in the rise in recent times.
+Arthritis appears in various types and we are commonly heard about Osteoarthritis, Rheumatoid arthritis, and Gouty arthritis or simply Gout.
 All of these have the common symptom of edematous reddish painful joints which restricts the movement of the part.
-Gout is an arthritic condition which is characterized by a sudden unexpected attack.
-Gout can happen to anyone and presents with excruciating pain, redness and edema.
+Gout is an arthritic condition that is characterized by a sudden unexpected attack.
+Gout can happen to anyone and presents with excruciating pain, redness, and edema.
 The affected joint will have severe tenderness too.

-Prevalence of gout is increasing in India as well as World.
-Unhealthy life style and diet patterns precipitates gouty arthritis.
+The prevalence of gout is increasing in India as well as World.
+An unhealthy life style and diet patterns precipitate gouty arthritis.
 Most of the patients skip treatment because of the subsidence of pain some hours after the attack.

 It commonly attacks the big toe of the foot.
 Gout is characterized by intense pain and discomfort.
-The most distinguishing feature of gouty arthritis is it’s time of attack.
-It can be a mid night attack without any prior warning.
-Not only the big toe, but also the ankles, elbows, fingers also be the victim of gout attacks.
+The most distinguishing feature of gouty arthritis is the time of the attack.
+It can be a midnight attack without any prior warning.
+Not only the big toe but also the ankles, elbows, and fingers also are the victim of gout attacks.
 The unexpected attacks can recur many times too.
 The detailed story of gout can be read under the following headings.

-- Severe arthralgia in the first 12 hours of attack.
+- Severe arthralgia in the first 12 hours of the attack.

 - Lasting discomfort of joints for weeks.

 - Swelled joints with reddish skin, warmth and tenderness.

 - Stiffness of the joint.

 - In chronic cases, the uric acid crystal deposits cause small lumps around the joint.
 These are called as ‘tophi’.